ijairebutt/ijairebutt/README.md

 # Illustration

-All these results obtained from VGG-like structure on CIFAR10.
+All these results are obtained from VGG-like structure on CIFAR10.

 Figure1: Gradient w.r.t. |w|.